Northern Athabasca Basin

 - Exploration by GLR Resources, JNR Resources & Red Rock Energy (2005–2009)

-- No drilling since 1988 — represents significant virgin exploration potential
+- No drilling on the property since 1988

 Significant Results